Skip to main content

 Lipid-Lowering Agent

-Plant Sterols / Stanols: Benefits, Dosage, Forms & Research
+Plant Sterols / Stanols — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Plant sterols and stanols reliably lower LDL cholesterol by 6-15% when consumed at 2-3g per day.
 They work by blocking cholesterol absorption in the gut.
 They are endorsed by the American Heart Association and carry an FDA-authorized health claim for reducing heart disease risk.